TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG.md

 ![](images/20_effect_of_training_split_size.png)

 The experimentation on Q4 is still underway due to unforeseen CUDA errors.
+The errors have since been solved.